Molecular communication in one-dimensional channels with active transport and crowding: Methods

-We assume that the information is stored in the time interval between firing events, $\tau_F$, which is a realistic assumption in many biological systems.
-For example, it is possible to estimate the concentration of molecules by counting how often ligands bind to a receptor.
-Each binding event may trigger downstream signaling, which will be analogous to a firing event in our model \cite{mehta2012energetic}.
+Although many works on MCs have focused on carrying information in a single molecule, we consider an alternative mode of information transport.
+We assume that the information is stored in the time interval between firing events, $\tau_F$, which is a realistic assumption in many biological systems~\cite{berg1977physics,BOULWARE2008R769, bettenworth2022frequency} as well as in conventional communication systems, such as the Morse code.
+For example, it is possible to estimate the concentration of molecules by counting the number of times ligands bind to a receptor.
+Each binding event may trigger downstream signaling, analogous to a firing event in our model \cite{mehta2012energetic}.
+Although earlier work uses the firing time and detection times to calculate mutual information \cite{eckford2009timing}, other works on trajectory mutual information show that information transmission in biochemical networks can be calculated between the entire trajectories of the input and output variables \cite{tostevin_mutual_2009, PhysRevResearch.5.013032, PhysRevLett.131.128401}.
+The trajectory for our event-based system is represented minimally by time intervals rather than absolute times.
+Additionally, cells can use time interval data for accurately sensing their environment~\cite{berg1977physics,PhysRevLett.103.158101}.
+In the classic work by Berg and Purcell~\cite{berg1977physics}, the accuracy of concentration estimation depends on the bound and unbound time intervals of ligands to receptors, which are approximated in an average sense.
+Thus, timing-interval data is the raw data available for cells in sensing their environment.
+Further, Ref.~\cite{PhysRevLett.103.158101} showed that the full receptor occupied and unoccupied time intervals give an even better accuracy for sensing the concentration.
+Thus, information can be stored in firing and detection time intervals for our 1D communication channel.
 The detection time interval, $\tau_D$, is the information received after traveling through the molecular communication channel.
 Because of the stochastic transport of the information carrier molecules, $\tau_D$ will be statistically different from $\tau_F$.
-Following the industry-standard~\cite{tkavcik2016information}, we estimate the efficacy of information transmission by computing the mutual information between $\tau_F$ and $\tau_D$, defined as~\cite{cover1999elements, holmes2019estimation}:
+The firing times and the detection times are thus vectors $\mathbf{\tau_F}$ and $\mathbf{\tau_D}$.
+The detection times do not need to be sorted as in \cite{eckford2007nanoscale}, because in this case the molecules do not overlap, thus preserving their order.
+Following \cite{tkacik_information_2016}, we estimate the efficacy of information transmission by computing the mutual information between $\tau_F$ and $\tau_D$, defined as~\cite{cover1999elements, holmes2019estimation}:

 where $P(\tau_F)$ is the firing time distribution, $P(\tau_D)$ is the detection time distribution, and $P(\tau_F;\tau_D)$ is the joint distribution of firing time interval and detection time interval.
+Further, the information is not stored in the time of release and detection, as calculated in \cite{eckford2009timing}, but is actually stored in the differences between consecutive firing and detection times.
+This makes the calculation of $I(\tau_F,\tau_D)$ non-trivial.
 To compare our results across various firing time distributions, we normalized the mutual information by its maximum value, $H(\tau_F)$ :

 where $H(\tau_F)$ is the Shannon entropy of the firing time distribution, defined as